 Congratulations!
-You are either a faculty member, returning student or have just been accepted and will soon be paying a high price tag for a worthy education at Columbia University in upper NYC.
+You are either a faculty member, returning student or have just been accepted and soon to be paying a high price tag for a worthy education at Columbia University in upper NYC.
 As if waiting to get accepted didn't already make you nervous and sick to your stomach, you now have to deal with the realities of ACTUALLY attending the university.
 At the top of your bucket list is going to be dealing with the fact that you will need to move to NYC into an off campus housing apartment situation ideally as near and close to Columbia University as possible.
 Making matters more complicated is the uncertainty surrounding the coronavirus that you now have to deal with.

 The Areas and Locations Around Columbia University

-One top criterion each student is going to have for off-campus housing is going to be the proximity between where you live to the university campus.
+One top criterion each person is going to have for off-campus housing is going to be the proximity between where you live to the university campus.
 You obviously want to look for apartments near Columbia University.
 And by proximity, the term is generally around commute times and how quickly you can get from home to campus.
 Generally, everyone can agree that an ideal commute time would be right around the 30 minutes, maybe 40-minute mark.
 No one really wants to spend that much time commuting unless they absolutely had to.
-That commute time would constitute as an apartment near Columbia university
+That commute time would constitute as an apartment near Columbia University.

 Locating Columbia University On The Map

 Columbia University is located in Northern Manhattan.
 The main area of CU starts at 114th street through about 124th street all on the west side of Manhattan.

 Columbia University Off-Campus Housing When Commuting By Subway